Last updated:

 So must you lie?
 Spew incredible-but-impossible promises?
 Of course not.

-And while many successful online businesses outsource their sexy truth-speaking (eCommerce copywriting) to save money and hire the best talent, some might just be looking for a good place to start.
+And while many successful online businesses outsource their sexy truth-speaking to an e-commerce copywriting agency to save money and hire the best talent, some might just be looking for a good place to start.

 Ready?
 Let's get started.